 - Today on Amazon, a Seagate 3TB “enterprise” drive costs $235 while a Seagate 3TB “desktop” drive costs $102.
 Most of the drives we get have a three year warranty, making failures a non-issue from a cost perspective for that period.
 However, even if there were no warranty, a 15% annual failure rate on the consumer “desktop” drive and a 0% failure rate on the “enterprise” drive, the breakeven would be 10 years, which is longer than we expect to even run the drives for.

 - The assumption that “enterprise” drives would work better than “consumer” drives has not been true in our tests.
 I analyzed both of these types of drives in our system and found that their failure rates in our environment were very similar—with the “consumer” drives actually being slightly more reliable.

 Detailed Reliability of Hard Drive Models

 This table shows the detailed breakdown of how many of which drives we have, how old they are on average, and what the failure rate is.
-It includes all drive models that we have at least 200 of.
+It includes all drive models of which we have at least 200.
 A couple of models are new to Backblaze and show a failure rate of “n/a” because there isn’t enough data yet for reliable numbers.